Skip to main content

 • SMO 6: Investigation and Discipline

-Two complaints against members were received in 2019 and two were received in 2018.
-Of these, three were referred to the PAAB and one is in the investigation stage.
+In 2021 and 2022, ICAN investigated 4 cases involving members and trainee accountants.
 ICAN will only deal with a complaint related to a Registered Accountant and Auditor once the PAAB has completed its findings.
-This is to avoid contradictory findings being reached between the Institute and the regulator on the same complaint.
+This is to avoid contradictory findings being reached between ICAN and the audit regulator on the same complaint.

 • SMO 7: International Financial Reporting Standards